 These will make a fantastic hors d’oeuvre for holiday gatherings, or a cute appetizer for the table.
 And though I had a family tradition from childhood in mind when I thought to make deviled eggs, it occurred to me that hard boiled eggs are included in Seder plates as well, so perhaps this recipe will come in handy both for Easter and Passover gatherings this year!

-Raw, Vegan Cashew and Squash Canapés ("Deviled Eggs")
+Raw, Vegan Cashew and Squash Canapés ("Deviled Eggs") Author -

 So cute and authentic!